karanilow/ToDoInReact/README.md

 ### Description

 This is a project for training purposes.
-The incenture is to apply and experiment materials frome online courses : [Develop in Node.js](https://openclassrooms.com/fr/courses/1056721-des-applications-ultra-rapides-avec-node-js) (in French), [Create a web app using React](https://openclassrooms.com/fr/courses/4664381-realisez-une-application-web-avec-react-js) (in French).
+The indenture is to apply and experiment materials from online courses : [Develop in Node.js](https://openclassrooms.com/fr/courses/1056721-des-applications-ultra-rapides-avec-node-js) (in French), [Create a web app using React](https://openclassrooms.com/fr/courses/4664381-realisez-une-application-web-avec-react-js) (in French).

 ### Technologies